C2SM/c2sm.github.io/models/cosmo.md

 ```

 The log above is printed every time a new buffer block is allocated.
 This means, that the compute PE's store output
-data until the IO-processors wrote it to disk.
+data until the IO-processors write it to disk.
 In case the number of blocks allocated increases throughout the simulation,
 i.e. after every output step more and more buffer blocks need to be stored on the compute PE's,
 the IO-processors don’t write as fast as the model generates new output.